Huey Long in culture: Other novels

 After his assassination, Long continued to inspire novelists.
 One of the earliest was John Dos Passos' Number One (1943).
 Robert Penn Warren's Pulitzer prize-winning novel All the King's Men (1946) featured demagogue Willie Stark, who many believe was based on Long.
 Warren did not encourage association of his character with Long.
 In a 1964 interview, he told Charles Bohner: "Willie Stark was not Huey Long.
 Willie was only himself, whatever that self turned out to be."
 The novel was adapted into a 1949 movie, which won Best Picture, Best Actor, and Best Supporting Actress from the Academy Awards.
 It was also adapted into a more recent 2006 film and the 1981 opera Willie Stark by American composer Carlisle Floyd.

 Adria Locke Langley's 1945 novel A Lion Is in the Streets featured the Huey Long-like populist politician Hank Martin.
-The 1953 film adaption won three Oscars.
+The 1953 film adaption starred James Cagney.

 Hamilton Basso wrote two novels looking at Long, Cinnamon Seed (1934) and Sun in Capricorn (1942).
 Perry (2004) says Basso was a slashingly witty critic of the moonlight and magnolia romanticism of the Old South that dominated the Southern mind before 1920.
 Like many proponents of a New South, he wanted modernizers to take over.
 Cinnamon Seed's Harry Brand incorporates more details from the historical Long than any other fictional portrayal does, and much of the novel is so lightly fictionalized that only a single letter separates the names of characters and places from their real-life counterparts.
 For example, Basso uses "Tillson" instead of "Wilson", "Janders" rather than "Sanders", and "Gwinn Parish" for "Winn Parish".